 Now, there’s no way to put this lightly, so I’m just going to come out and say it…

-Bloggers looking to grow or even maintain traffic, face an uphill battle heading into the future.
+Bloggers looking to promote their blogs, grow traffic or even maintain their existing organic search rankings, face an uphill battle heading into the future.

 For starters, Google is sending less organic traffic to websites today, even cannibalizing their own ad revenue, in favor of keeping searchers on Google-owned properties or providing them immediate answers in the form of featured snippets like this right here (where my guide to starting a blog is often featured):